twinkle-technologies/explorer-validator-profiles/README.md

-# Explorer Validator Profiles
+# Explorer Validator Profile-

-Submitting a profile here is **optional**.
+Submitting a profile here is **optional** (if we can use the on-chain data - we'll use the on-chain way).
 However, for some networks (e.g., [Story](https://story.explorers.guru)), this is the only way to display additional validator information.

 ## How to Add Your Validator Info